 From this screen we can now review and choose the exact point in time to restore Oracle database at a specific transaction.

 In conclusion, in terms of RTO, RPO and recovery types, Veeam offers an unmatched flexibility.
 From the same Backup data set it is possible to fully recover the entire machine including the running applications.
 All of this without the need of using multiple tools to cover the same workloads.
-In fact Veeam solution can also be used in conjuction with Oracle RMAN.
+In fact Veeam solution can also be used in conjunction with Oracle RMAN.
 And there’s more: Veeam makes all workloads available to multiple and different platforms.
 We’ll cover this in more details in a separate article.